 How Are Families Impacted?

 The following infographic provides a glimpse at the impact for a typical family of four before and after the tax changes are applied.
-You can also check out additional infographics which will give you a mock look at how your results may look depending on your tax status.
+You can also check out additional infographics which will give you an example of tax law changes based on various scenarios.

 1. Lower Tax Rates: 7 tax rates under the new law: 10%, 12%, 22%, 24%, 32%, 35% and 37%.
 Here is the tax rate schedule for joint filers:

-4. Child Tax Credit: The Child Tax Credit for children under 17 years old is doubled from $1,000 to $2,000. $1,400 of the credit is refundable and applies when there is no tax liability.
+4. Child Tax Credit: The Child Tax Credit for children under 17 years old is doubled from $1,000 to $2,000. $1,400 of the tax credit is refundable, which means you can still get a $1,400 credit even when you have no tax liability.
 The income levels when the credit phases out are increased to $400,000 for joint filers and $200,000 for others.

-- A $500 non-refundable credit is available for dependents who are not your children.
+- A new $500 tax credit is available for dependents who are not your children.

-- A Social Security Number for the child is now required to receive the credit.
+- A Social Security number for the dependent is required to receive the tax credit.

 7. Tax Deductions That Are Going Away:

-- Moving expenses (the exclusion for reimbursements also goes away), except for members of the Armed Forces on active duty.
+- Moving expenses, except for members of the Armed Forces on active duty.

 - Miscellaneous itemized deductions subject to the 2% income limit, such as job expenses and investment expenses.

-- Personal casualty and theft losses, unless they were incurred in a federally declared disaster.
+- Personal casualty and theft losses, unless they are declared a federal disaster.

 What Should You Do Next?